tecton-ai/tecton-blog-llm-example/README.md

 This repo contains sample code to accompany the blog post [Create Amazing Customer Experiences With LLMs & Real-Time ML Features](insert_link) by Nick Lee.

-The code is provided for educational purposes and without warranty.
+The code is provided for educational purposes.